yagossc/scrapy_poc/README.md

-# Knewin Python Test
+# A scrapy poc
-Python/Scrapy test
+Python/Scrapy

 ## Dependencies
 - Python 3.5 or above